-For tracking problem reports and bugs, we use GNATS, which is a bug tracking system published under the GNU license.
-We have set up a web interface at http://www.cactuscode.org/BugReporting, which allows easy submission and browsing of problem reports.
+For tracking problem reports and bugs, we use the TRAC bug tracking system located at http://trac.einsteintoolkit.org which allows easy submission and browsing of problem tickets.

-A description of the GNATS categories we use is provided in the Appendix D6.
+A description of the TRAC categories we use is provided in the Appendix D6.